simonmichael/hledger/hledger/Hledger/Cli/Commands/Register.md

 will be adjusted outward if necessary to contain a whole number of intervals.
 This ensures that the first and last intervals are full length and comparable to the others in the report.

+With `-m DESC`/`--match=DESC`, register does a fuzzy search for one recent posting whose description is most similar to DESC.
+DESC should contain at least two characters.
+If there is no similar-enough match, no posting will be shown and the program exit code will be non-zero.

 ### Custom register output